Extraction (2015 film): Plot

-Maintaining contact with their communications earpiece, Phair gives clues to Harry while he and Kris try to locate Drake's car.
+Maintaining contact with their communications earpiece, Victoria gives clues to Harry while he and Kris try to locate Drake's car.
 The final destination leads them to an abandoned factory, where Harry is tranquilized by Drake himself before being reunited with Leonard.
 Harry regains consciousness and is reunited with his father, only to find himself questioned on the people aware of Harry's whereabouts.
 Harry only confides that he told Robertson about his last known location, with Leonard's approval.
 At this point, Leonard reveals to his son that he went rogue and allied himself with Drake in order to draw out the people interested in recovering the Condor, as well as the perpetrators and CIA mole responsible for Kate's death.
 During the business deal, Leonard demonstrates the Condor's capabilities by sabotaging China's electronics infrastructure before double-crossing the Russian customers.
 The Russian customers have been revealed to be responsible for purchasing Leonard's personal information and ordering Kate's death, while Leonard has Harry fatally shoot the Russian ringleader.

-After seemingly tying up the loose end, Robertson and Higgins intercept the Turners, with Robertson revealing himself and Sitterson as the moles responsible for Leonard's blown cover, and also responsible for the recent assassination attempt on Harry.
-Robertson shoots Leonard in the stomach.
-Phair breaks free from captivity and shoots at Drake's henchmen while Higgins engages Drake in hand-to-hand combat.
+After seemingly tying up the loose end, Robertson and Higgins intercept the Turners, with Robertson revealing himself as the mole responsible for Leonard's blown cover, and also responsible for the recent assassination attempt on Harry.
+Robertson fatally shoots Leonard in the stomach.
+Victoria breaks free from captivity and shoots at Drake's henchmen while Higgins engages Drake in hand-to-hand combat.
 Harry engages in a car chase with Robertson and fatally wounds him with a vehicle collision.
-Shortly after recovering the Condor, Harry destroys the device with an assault rifle to prevent it from falling to enemy hands and mourns his father's death before leaving the scene with Higgins, Phair, and Kris.
+Shortly after recovering the Condor, Harry destroys the device with an assault rifle to prevent it from falling to enemy hands and mourns his father's death before leaving the scene with Higgins, Victoria, and Kris.

-During the aftermath, Harry gives Phair a phone call to rekindle their romance before killing Drake with a car bomb.
+During the aftermath, Harry gives Victoria a phone call to rekindle their romance before killing Drake with a car bomb.